reachkrishnaraj/kafka-elasticsearch-standalone-consumer/README.md

 **1. Download the code into a `$CONSUMER_HOME` dir.

-**2. Update (or create your own copy of) the `$CONSUMER_HOME`/src/main/resources/kafkaESConsumer.properties file - update all relevant properties as explained in the comments
+**2. cp `$CONSUMER_HOME`/src/main/resources/kafkaESConsumer.properties.template /your/absolute/path/kafkaESConsumer.properties file - update all relevant properties as explained in the comments

+**3. cp `$CONSUMER_HOME`/src/main/resources/logback.xml.template /your/absolute/path/logback.xml

-**3. update `$CONSUMER_HOME`/src/main/resources/logback.xml - specify directory you want to store logs in:
+ specify directory you want to store logs in:
 	<property name="LOG_DIR" value="/tmp"/>

+ adjust values of max sizes and number of log files as needed

 **4. build/create the app jar:

 		cd $CONSUMER_HOME
      	mvn clean package

-	The kafka-es-consumer-0.2.jar will be created in the $CONSUMER_HOME/bin
+	The kafka-es-consumer-0.2.jar will be created in the $CONSUMER_HOME/bin, with all dependencies included into the JAR

 **5. run the app [use JDK1.8] :

-		cd $CONSUMER_HOME/bin
-		java -jar kafka-es-consumer-0.2.jar kafkaESConsumer.properties
+		java -Dlogback.configurationFile=/your/absolute/path/logback.xml -jar $CONSUMER_HOME/bin/kafka-es-consumer-0.2.jar /your/absolute/path/kafkaESConsumer.properties